CidMaciel/FrisbeeDataAnalyzer/README.md

 # FrisbeeDataAnalyzer
 Welcome to FrisbeeDataAnalyzer, a data analyzer for ultimate frisbee teams!
 With this program, you can input live stats as well as read from a csv of stats to recieve a large amont of information such as the most impactful players, player plus-minus, overall team trends, and even suggesting new lines.

+## One-Paragraph Description

+FrisbeeDataAnalyzer is meant to be used to caclulate many different aspects about a team's performance.
+When you run main, you will be asked to input a csv file name, and choose what stats you want to be calculated.
+After you have chosen your inputs, the program will calculate five items: the average team stat of the user's choice, team trends in a specified period, the most impactful players, and the suggested new line.

 ## Usage